-While governments have the primary duty to protect and ensure fulfillment of human rights, Williams believes that respecting human rights is a fundamental value for our Company.
-We are committed to maintaining a corporate culture that respects the principles of all internationally recognized human rights.
-We recognize our responsibility to respect human rights and avoid causing or contributing to human rights infringements through our business actions (See "Human Rights Policy and Statement").
+Respect for human rights is a fundamental value for our Company.
+We are committed to maintaining a corporate culture that respects the principles of promoting, protecting, and supporting all internationally recognized human rights.
+We recognize our responsibility to respect human rights and avoid causing or contributing to human rights infringements through our business actions.
+(See "Human Rights Policy and Statement.")

 - Williams believes that employees should be treated with respect and dignity and work in an environment free from harassment and unlawful discrimination.
-Our commitment to an ethical work environment and a safe and secure workplace is reflected in our Values and policies. - Our framework supporting our commitment includes promotion of human rights in our relationships with our employees, customers, communities, indigenous communities, and other business stakeholders. - We are all expected to conduct ourselves in accordance with all local laws as well as Williams' Values and policies. - We are also strongly encouraged to raise ethics, discrimination, or harassment matters, and to report suspected violations of applicable laws, policies, and/or our Code to any of our reporting channels management, HRBP, Business Ethics Resource Center, or Williams Action Line (1-800-324-3606 or online at www.williams.ethicspoint.com).
+Our commitment to an ethical work environment and a safe and secure workplace is reflected in our Core Values and policies. - Our framework supporting our commitment includes promotion of human rights in our relationships with our employees, customers, communities, indigenous communities, and other business stakeholders. - We are all expected to conduct ourselves in accordance with all local laws as well as Williams' Core Values and policies. - We are also strongly encouraged to raise ethics, discrimination, or harassment matters, and to report suspected violations of applicable laws, policies, and/or our Code to any of our reporting channels - management, HRBP, Business Ethics Resource Center, or Williams Action Line (1-800-324-3606 or online at www.williams.ethicspoint.com).